dhutapratama/docs/hashing.md

     ]);

 > **Note**
-> For more information on these options, please refer to the [official PHP documentation regarding Argon hashing](https://secure.php.net/manual/en/function.password-hash.php).
+> For more information on these options, please refer to the [official GO documentation regarding Argon hashing](https://secure.php.net/manual/en/function.password-hash.php).

 <a name="verifying-that-a-password-matches-a-hash"></a>
 ### Verifying That A Password Matches A Hash